Give us a missed call on

 • Connect with the customers: Unlike a B2B business, a retail business has a direct connection with consumers as they sell goods and services directly to end users for their consumption.

-• Smaller quantity: As the customer is an end user, he/she buys only to fulfill their requirements.
+• Smaller quantity: As the customer is an end user, they buy only to fulfill their requirements.
 As a result, quantities sold to each customer are lesser.

-• Point of purchase display: Point of purchase displays and promotions is extremely important as it helps customers to find what they are looking for.
+• Point of purchase display: Point of purchase displays and promotions are extremely important as it helps customers to find what they are looking for.

-• Minimal inventory management: As compared to a wholesaler, a retail store stocks limited amount of goods and hence the scope of inventory management is limited.
+• Optimised inventory management: As compared to a wholesaler, a retail store stocks limited amount of goods and hence the scope of inventory management is driven by demand and can be limited.

 • Reliance Retail (Reliance Trends, Reliance Digital, Reliance Footwear, etc.)